 SPOCK: Most illogical.

 Wait, what!?
-This exchange is played as a big joke, complete with them sharing a big laugh as Sulu fires up the engines and we fade out, but none of it is funny.
+They play this exchange as a big joke, complete with them sharing a big laugh, as Sulu fires up the engines, and we fade out, but…none of it has anything humorous in it.

-This adaptation comes from the twelfth adaptation, the final normal compilation before the all-Mudd book after Blish’s death, so there isn’t much devation, here.
-It’s a blow-by-blow recap, with only the smallest amounts of narration, such as…
+This adaptation comes from the twelfth adaptation, the final normal compilation before the all-Mudd book after Blish’s death, so he doesn’t deviate much, here.
+We get a blow-by-blow recap, with only the smallest amounts of narration, such as…

 Somehow in the pressure of final examinations and qualifications and his first cruise, he had lost her, and put away the regrets.